clofresh/soda-theme-hidpi/README.md

 ### Screenshot details

 The code font shown in the screenshot is Menlo, font used in UI is Ubuntu.
-Windows Aero theme has been modified by IumKit.
+Windows Aero theme has been modified by [IumKit](http://iumkit/net), and beautiful Freetype-like anti-aliasing is provided by [GDIPP](http://code.google.com/p/gdipp/).

 ## Known Issues